countable-web/open-source-corporation/MISSION.md

   * Reach 50 million users on our web widget platform products.
   * Develop mutually rewarding relationships with clients.
-  * Be an excellent workplace for developers and other knowledge workers.
+  * Become a workplace that the best deverlopers and other knowledge workers prefer.

 # Principles